Ada-Developers-Academy/core-unit-2/more-selecting-in-sql/ordering.md

 ## Goals

-- Explain how `SELECT` statements can be used with `ORDER BY` to change the order of the resultset
+- Explain how `SELECT` statements can be used with `ORDER BY` to change the order of the result set
-- Write `SELECT` Statements with `ORDER BY` to change how a resultset is sorted
+- Write `SELECT` statements with `ORDER BY` to change how a result set is sorted

 ## Introduction

-In our prior queries, Postgres, our database, determined the order in which rows appeared.
-This came from the current state of the database and how the data is stored on the disk.
-By default, Postgres returns results in an unspecified order.
+In our prior queries, Postgres, our database, determined the order in which the result rows appeared.
+By default, the order depends on what data is currently in the database, and how it is stored on the disk.
+As a result, we must treat the order of results returned by Postgres as unspecified.

-Often however we want to order our results by a specific field.
-To put results from a `SELECT` query in a specific order we can use the `ORDER BY` clause.
+Sometimes we want to order our results by a specific field.
+One approach would be to retrieve the full result set in its default ordering, and then sort the records ourselves.
+But wouldn't it be nice if the database could sort the results itself while gathering the results?
+By using the `ORDER BY` clause, it can!

-## Order By Syntax
+## ORDER BY Syntax

 To sort the results of a query we can add an `ORDER BY` clause as follows.